 ENGIE is the largest private-sector power producer in Brazil, operating in generation, commercialization and transmission of electric power, gas transport and energy solutions.
 With an installed capacity of 10,791 MW from 72 power plants, which stands for about 6% of the country’s capacity, the Company has nearly 90% of its installed capacity in the country from renewable sources and with low GHG emissions, such as hydro, solar and biomass power plants, and windfarms.

 With the acquisition of TAG, ENGIE now also owns the largest natural gas transportation network in the country, at 4,500 km and transecting 10 states and 191 cities.

-The Group also trades energy in the free market and is among the largest distributed photovoltaic generation companies.
-It has a complete portfolio of integrated solutions focused on reducing costs and improving the infrastructure for companies and cities.
-These include energy efficiency, energy monitoring and management, energy supply contracts management, public lighting, HVAC systems, telecommunication, security, and urban mobility systems for smart cities.
-With 2,750 employees, ENGIE’s turnover in Brazil in 2019 was R $ 10.5 billion.
+The Group is also among the largest distributed photovoltaic generation companies and has a complete portfolio of integrated solutions focused on reducing costs and improving the infrastructure for companies and cities, such as energy efficiency, public lighting, energy monitoring and management.
+With 3,000 employees, ENGIE’s turnover in Brazil in 2020 was R$ 13.3 billion.